arewadataScience/ArewaDS-Machine-Learning/Stage-1-Getting-Started/vscode.md

 - Search for  `Jupyter`, `Pylance`, `IntelliCode Repositories`, `GitHub Copilot`, etc and install the extensions.

 ## Working with Jupyter Notebooks in VSCode

-Jupyter (formerly IPython Notebook) is an open-source project that lets you easily combine Markdown text and executable Python source code on one canvas called a notebook.
-Visual Studio Code supports working with Jupyter Notebooks natively, and through Python code files.

 To work with Python in Jupyter Notebooks, you must activate a conda environment in VS Code, or another Python environment in which you've installed the Jupyter package.
 To select an environment, use the Python: Select Interpreter command from the Command Palette (⇧⌘P).
 Once the appropriate environment is activated, you can create and open a Jupyter Notebook, and export a Jupyter Notebook as a Python file.